SaxionMechatronics/smartnav-dataset/docs/sensors.md

 ### 2.1.7 Advantages and disadvantages of visual SLAM
 There are many advantages to the cameras, that make them a suitable choice for SLAM in robotics.

-- They are rich.
+- They provide rich data.
 They see almost everything that a human does.
 - They are usually lightweight, that makes them perfect for robots which weight is a determinig factor.
 - They are also energy efficient.
 - Inclusion of the camera has the minimum design burden compared to LiDAR, RADAR, Compass, GNSS, and even the IMU.
 Meaning that they can be mounted quite flexibly on any part of the robot without much constraint on your design.